Last updated: July 19, 2021Get paid by PayPal or gift voucher

 - Login and blast the surveys at periods when the bonuses and Swago game is running.
 Don’t login each day and try and do a couple, it’s unproductive to do it that way, do them in large batches instead.

 If you’re new remember to always give it time.
-Far too many people join new websites and then give up straight away just because they don’t magically earn loads of money immediately.
+Far too many people join money-making websites and then give up straight away just because they don’t magically earn loads of money immediately.
 You always have to keep expectations in check as well as discussed here.

 Final review conclusions